 Another treatment for severe Peyronie’s disease combines penile modeling with the insertion of an inflatable prosthesis in the penis through surgery.

 You may experience some pain, bruising, or swelling from penile modeling.
-There’s also a risk of penile fracture and other injuries, so connect with your healthcare provider before trying penile modeling.
+There’s also a risk of penile fracture and other injuries, so connect with a healthcare professional before trying penile modeling.

 Some urologists, such as Alex Shteynshlyuger, MD, director of urology at New York Urology Specialists, say that massage is unlikely to improve the condition.